kilpkonn/msc-thesis/main.typ

   ],
 ) <term-search-state-expansion>
 We start with variables `a` of type `A` and `b` of type `B`.
-In the first iteration we are able to use function $f: A -> C$ on `a` and get something of type `C`.
-The iteration after that we are able to use $g: C times B -> D$ and produce something of type `D`.
+In the first iteration, we are able to use the function $f: A -> C$ on `a` and get something of the type `C`. in the iteration after that, we are able to use $g: C times B -> D$ and produce something of type `D`.

-Once we have reached the maximum depth we take all the elements that unify with the goal type we return all paths that take us to goal type.
+Once we have reached the maximum depth, we take all the elements that unify with the goal type and return all paths that take us to the goal type.

 ==== Lookup table <lookup-table>
-The main task for lookup table throughout the algorithm is to keep track of the state.
+The main task of the lookup table throughout the algorithm is to keep track of the state.
-The state consists of following components:
+The state consists of the following components:
-1. _Terms reached_ (grouped by types)
+1. _Terms reached_ (grouped by type)
 2. _New types reached_ (since last iteration)
-3. _Definitions used_ and _definitions exhausted_ (for example functions applied)
+3. _Definitions used_ and _definitions exhausted_ (for example, functions applied)
-4. _Types wishlist_ (Types that have been queried, but not reached)
+4. _Types wishlist_ (types that have been queried, but not reached)

 _Terms reached_ keeps track of the search space we have already covered (visited types) and allows querying terms them in $O(1)$ complexity for exact type and $O(n)$ complexity for types that unify.
-It is important to note that it also performs transformation of taking a reference if we query for reference type.
+It is important to note that it also performs the transformation of taking a reference if we query for a reference type.
-This is only to keep the implementation simple and memory footprint low.
+This is only to keep the implementation simple and the memory footprint low.
-Otherwise, having separate tactic for taking a reference of the type would be preferred.
+Otherwise, having a separate tactic for taking a reference of this type would be preferred.

 _New types reached_ keeps track of new types added to _terms reached_ so that we can iterate only over them in some tactics to speed up the execution.

 _Definitions used_ serves also only purpose for speeding up the algorithm by avoiding definitions that have already been used.

 _Types wishlist_ keeps track of all the types we have tried to look up from terms reached but not found.
-They are used in static method tactic (see @tactic-static-method) to only search for static methods on types we haven't reached yet.
+They are used in the static method tactic (see @tactic-static-method) to only search for static methods on types we haven't reached yet.
-This is another optimization for speed described in @tactic-static-method.
+This is another optimization for speed described in the @tactic-static-method.

 The main downside of the lookup table implementation we have is that it poorly handles types that take generics.
-We only store types that are normalized meaning that we have substituted the generic parameter with some concrete type.
+We only store types that are normalized, meaning that we have substituted the generic parameter with some concrete type.
-In case of generics, if often means that the lookup table starts growing exponentially.
+In the case of generics, it often means that the lookup table starts growing exponentially.
-Consider the example of using `Option` type.
+Consider the example of using the `Option` type.
 #sourcecode()[```rs
 Some(T) | None
 Some(Some(T)) | Some(None) | Some(T) | None
 Some(Some(Some(T))) | Some(Some(None)) | Some(Some(T)) | Some(None) | Some(T) | None
 ```]
-With every iteration two new terms of new type come available, even though it is unlikely one would ever use them.
+With every iteration, two new terms of a new type come available, even though it is unlikely one would ever use them.
-However, since `Option` takes only one generic argument the grown is linear as many of the term cancel out due to already being in the cache.
+However, since `Option` takes only one generic argument, the growth is linear as many of the terms cancel out due to already being in the cache.
-If we have something with multiple generic parameters becomes exponential.
+If we have something with multiple generic parameters, it becomes exponential.
-Consider the example of wrapping the types we have to pair (tuple with two elements).
+Consider the example of wrapping the types we have to pair (a tuple with two elements).
 At first, we have $n$ types.
-After first iteration we have $n^2$ new types as we are taking the Cartesian product.
+After the first iteration, we have $n^2$ new types as we are taking the Cartesian product.
-In the second iteration we can crate a pair by taking one of the elements from the original set of types and the second element from the set of pairs we have.
+In the second iteration, we can create a pair by taking one of the elements from the original set of types and the second element from the set of pairs we have.
-As for every pair there are $n$ original types to choose from we get $n^3$ pairs and also all the pairs of pairs.
+As for every pair, there are $n$ original types to choose from and we get $n^3$ pairs and also all the pairs of pairs.
-Even without considering the pairs of pairs we see that tho growth is exponential.
+Even without considering the pairs of pairs, we see that the growth is exponential.

-To keep the search space to a reasonable size we ignore all types with generics unless if they take as directly to the goal.
+To keep the search space to a reasonable size, we ignore all types with generics unless they are directly related to the goal.
-This means that we limit the depth for the generics to 1 which is a very severe however necessary limitation.
+This means that we limit the depth for the generics to 1, which is a very severe but necessary limitation.
-In @third-iter-bidirectional-bfs we will discuss how to get around this limitation.
+In @third-iter-bidirectional-bfs, we will discuss how to get around this limitation.

 === Third iteration: Bidirectional BFS <third-iter-bidirectional-bfs>
-The third iteration of our algorithm is a small, yet powerful improvement on the second iteration described in @second-iter-bfs.
+The third iteration of our algorithm is a small yet powerful improvement on the second iteration described in @second-iter-bfs.
 This iteration differs from the previous one by improving the handling of generics.
-We note that the handling of generics is a lot smaller problem if going in the backwards direction as other term search tools do.
+We note that the handling of generics is a much smaller problem if going in the backwards direction similarly to other term search tools.
 This is because we can only construct the types that actually contribute towards reaching the goal.
-However, if we only go in the backwards direction we can still end up with terms such as ```rust Some(Some(...)).is_some()``` that do contribute towards the goal but not in a very meaningful way.
+However, if we only go in the backwards direction, we can still end up with terms such as ```rust Some(Some(...)).is_some()``` that do contribute towards the goal but not in a very meaningful way.
-BFS copes with these kinds of terms quite well as the easiest paths are taken first.
+BFS copes with these kinds of terms quite well, as the easiest paths are taken first.
-However, with multiple iteration many not so useful types get added to the lookup table nonetheless.
+However, with multiple iterations, many not-so-useful types get added to the lookup table nonetheless.
-Note that the trick with lazy evaluation of iterators does not work here as the terms have types not yet in the lookup meaning we cannot discard them.
+Note that the trick with lazy evaluation of iterators does not work here as the terms have types not yet in the lookup, meaning we cannot discard them.
-Filtering them out in backwards direction is possible but not trivial.
+Filtering them out in a backward direction is possible but not trivial.

-To benefit from better handling of generics going in the backwards direction and otherwise more intuitive approach of going forwards we decided to make the search bidirectional.
+To benefit from better handling of generics going in the backward direction and an otherwise more intuitive approach of going in forward direction, we decided to make the search bidirectional.
-The forward direction starts from the locals we have and starts expanding the search space from there.
+The forward direction starts with the locals we have and starts expanding the search space from there.
 Tactics that work in the forward direction ignore all types where we need to provide generic parameters.
 Other tactics start working backwards from the goal.
 All the tactics that work backwards do so to better handle generics.

-Going backwards is achieved by using the types wishlist component of the lookup table.
+Going backward is achieved by using the types wishlist component of the lookup table.
 We first seed the wishlist with the target type.
-During every iteration the tactics working backwards from the target type only work with concrete types we have in wishlist.
+During every iteration, the tactics working backwards from the target type only work with the concrete types we have in our wishlist.
-For example if there is ```rust Option<Foo>``` in the wishlist, and we work with the ```rust Option<T>``` type we know to substitute the generic type parameter `T` with ```rust Foo```.
+For example, if there is ```rust Option<Foo>``` in the wishlist and we work with the ```rust Option<T>``` type, we know to substitute the generic type parameter `T` with ```rust Foo```.
-This way we avoid polluting the lookup table with many types that likely do not contribute towards the goal.
+This way, we avoid polluting the lookup table with many types that likely do not contribute towards the goal.
 All the tactics add types to the wishlist, so forward tactics can benefit from the backwards tactics (and vice versa) before meeting in the middle.
-With some tactics such as using methods on type only working in the forward direction we can conveniently avoid adding complex types to wishlist if we only need them to get something simple such as ```rust bool``` in the ```rust Some(Some(...)).is_some()``` example.
+With some tactics, such as using methods on types only working in the forward direction, we can conveniently avoid adding complex types to the wishlist if we only need them to get something simple, such as ```rust bool``` in the ```rust Some(Some(...)).is_some()``` example.

 == Tactics <tactics>
 We use tactics to expand the search space for the term search algorithm.
-All the tactics are applied sequentially which causes a phase ordering problem as tactics generally depend on results of others.
+All the tactics are applied sequentially, which causes a phase-ordering problem as tactics generally depend on the results of others.
 However, the ordering of tactics problem can be fixed by running the algorithm for more iterations.
-Note that some tactics also use heuristics for performance optimization that also suffer from the phase ordering problem, but they can not be fixed by running the algorithm for more iterations.
+Note that some tactics also use heuristics for performance optimization that also suffer from the phase ordering problem, but they cannot be fixed by running the algorithm for more iterations.

 All the tactic function signatures follow the simplified function signature shown in @rust-tactic-signature.
 #figure(